heusalagroup/hgm/README.md

 git config -f .gitmodules submodule.src/fi/hg/core.branch main
 ```

-...except it can detect state and only updates what is changed.
+...except it can detect state and only execute steps which are needed.

 The `hgm install` is same as `hgm update`.